Restaurant Style Paneer Butter Masala (Paneer Makhani)

 Grind the masala to a fine paste.
 The gravy should be silky smooth.
 You can even pass the paste through a fine-mesh strainer to get really creamy curry.

 Add the cream and honey at the end of the cooking.
-If you plan to freeze the gravy, skip adding honey and cream and add them when just before you are ready to serve.
+If you plan to freeze the gravy, skip adding honey and cream and add them just before you are ready to serve.

 You can also give a smoky flavor to this curry by keeping a piece of hot red charcoal on an aluminum foil over the curry and drizzling some ghee on it.
 Close the lid immediately for the curry to soak the flavor of the smoke.